fossable/.github/profile/README.md

 longer delivered via software that the user installs and manages on their own hardware, but rather via central web services that users connect to.

-This model has undeniable benefits, but it also covertly shifts a significant amount of power from users to SaaS companies.
-Some of which take advantage of their unsuspecting users to yield incredible profits.
+The SaaS model has undeniable benefits, but it covertly shifts a significant amount of power from users to large companies.
+Many of which take advantage of their unsuspecting users to yield incredible profits.
 SaaS enables this exploitation at a level that simply wasn't possible before.

 So SaaS isn't inherently bad, but it enables bad outcomes when mixed with enough corporate greed.
-How can we take advantage of the good things SaaS has to offer while ensuring users are not heading towards an Orwellian digital dystopia?
+How can we take advantage of the good things SaaS has to offer while ensuring we're not heading towards an Orwellian digital dystopia?

 ## Fossable